PanosKats/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-A Rock Paper Scissors to show a simple understanding of if loops nothing else.
+A Rock Paper Scissors game to show a simple understanding of if loops nothing else.